Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 First, I looked into setting `textContent` from Rust.
 There is a `Document` type in the `web-sys` crate, but the [documentation](https://docs.rs/web-sys/0.3.39/i686-unknown-linux-gnu/web_sys/struct.Document.html) only tells me that it can create a new `Document`.
-As well as about 4000 other things, since it is autogenerated and has every, EVERY function the browser provides for the document.
+As well as about 4000 other things, since it is auto-generated and has every, EVERY function the browser provides for the document.
 But I want the already existing `Document`, the same that JS provides by default.

 Off to see if anybody else had that problem and luckily, [someone did](https://stackoverflow.com/questions/61635487/rust-wasm-how-to-access-htmldocument-from-web-sys):
 By going through `Window` to `Document`, I could finally use `element_by_id` to get the correct element and set its content.
-One interesting sidenote: pretty much every feature of `web-sys` is behind a feature-flag to reduce the footprint of the dependency, unless you actually need certain functionality.
+One interesting side note: pretty much every feature of `web-sys` is behind a feature-flag to reduce the footprint of the dependency, unless you actually need certain functionality.
 And the docs just tell you which ones you need.
 Neat.

 Now only run `tick()` and `setText` in an endless loop and it works.
 Or not: The text content was not updated and the page was not responding.
 So, perhaps add some `sleep()` calls in the loop to yield control back to the browser?
-Well, since is strictly sandboxed, there is no access to a timesource without a module provided by the runtime.
+Well, since is strictly sandboxed, there is no access to a time source without a module provided by the runtime.

 Last, I tried to rewrite the same `requestAnimationFrame` code with `setTimeout` as in JS.
 But that did not go well, since I lacked any understanding if/how to hand in functions from JS or use Rust closures to be called by `requestAnimationFrame`.